Spanish Lookout

-Spanish Lookout is a settlement in the Cayo District of Belize in Central America.
-According to the 2010 census, Spanish Lookout had a population of 2,253 people in 482 households (2005 census has population is 2,300 and 2000 census had population is 1,786).
-Spanish Lookout is a community of Mennonites.
+Spanish Lookout is a Mennonite settlement in the Cayo District of Belize in Central America.
+According to the 2010 census, Spanish Lookout had a population of 2,253 people in 482 households (2005 census had a population of 2,300 and the 2000 census had a population of 1,786).
+As of the 2022 census, population have increased to 3,108.

 The Mennonite community in Spanish Lookout is quite modern: they use cars and other modern conveniences and the overall impression of the settlement is rather like rural North America than Central America or the Caribbean.
-The citizens of this community speak Plautdietsch as their mothertongue.
+The citizens of this community speak Plautdietsch as their mother tongue.
 Most also speak English and Spanish.
 It is largely an agricultural community with some light industry, furniture making, prefabricated wood houses and the only oil field in production in Belize.

 History

 In 1958 Kleine Gemeinde Mennonites from Mexico moved to Belize, creating the Spanish Lookout settlement.
 They objected to a new social welfare law in Mexico and arable land was more readily available in Belize.
 Over time, a number of families left for Manitoba and Nova Scotia, Canada.
+In 1966 over 30 conservative families left the settlement for Paraguay due to conflicting beliefs about modernization.
+Another group also left the colony and started a new colony in Lower Barton Creek.
 Nevertheless, the settlement's population of 1,108 in 1987 has more than doubled until 2010 through natural growth.
 In the 1980s, refugees arrived from Guatemala and El Salvador finding employment and schooling for their children within the settlement.

 Location and geographic setting

-Spanish Lookout is accessible via several roads, going north off the Western Highway.
+Spanish Lookout is accessible via several roads, going north off the George Price Highway.
 The main access to Spanish Lookout is via the Iguana Creek Bridge.
-The Central Farm entrance takes you across a river, via one of Belize’s two hand-cranked ferries equipped to transport vehicles.
+The Central Farm entrance takes you across the Belize River, via one of Belize’s two hand-cranked ferries equipped to transport vehicles.
 Several vehicles can fit on the ferry at once, while larger trucks may pass one or two at a time.

+Demographics

+At the time of the 2010 census, Spanish Lookout had a population of 2,253.
+Of these, 86.8% were Mennonite, 8.7% Mestizo, 2.0% Mixed, 1.4% Caucasian, 0.8% Ketchi Maya and 0.1% Creole.

+In terms of languages spoken (multiple answers allowed), 87.9% spoke English, 87.2% German, 27.3% Spanish, 2.4% Creole, 0.6% Ketchi Maya, 0.4% Garifuna, 0.1% Mandarin or Cantonese, 0.1% Mopan Maya, 0.1% Yucatec Maya and 5.1% other languages; 0.2% could not speak.